Corymbia papillosa

-Corymbia papillosa, commonly known as the Maningrida bloodwood, is a species of small, stunted tree that is endemic to northern Australia.
+Corymbia papillosa, commonly known as Maningrida bloodwood, is a species of small, stunted tree that is endemic to northern Australia.
 It has rough, tessellated bark on the trunk and branches, a crown of thin, oblong to elliptical leaves, flower buds in groups of seven, white flowers and urn-shaped to barrel-shaped fruit.

 Description

 Corymbia papillosa is a stunted tree that typically grows to a height of 8 m and forms a lignotuber.
 It has thick, rough, tessellated flaky bark on the trunk and branches.
 Young plants and coppice regrowth have more or less sessile, heart-shaped to oblong leaves that are 30-100 mm long and 15-50 mm wide arranged in opposite pairs.
 The crown of the tree has juvenile leaves that are the same shade of dull light green on both sides, thin, oblong to elliptical, 40-122 mm long, 20-55 mm wide, arranged in opposite pairs and sessile or on a petiole up to 8 mm long.
 The leaves are densely covered with short, multicellular, hair-like glands.
 The flower buds are arranged on the ends of branchlets, sometimes upper leaf axils on a peduncle 5-30 mm long, each branch of the peduncle with seven buds on pedicels 1-9 mm long.
 Mature buds are pear-shaped to oval, about 6 mm long and 4-5 mm wide with a conical or rounded operculum.
 Flowering has been observed in November and the flowers are white.
 The fruit is a woody urn-shaped to barrel-shaped capsule 12-17 mm long and 10-16 mm wide.